 1.

-"Hasta" indicates an ending point; here the intention is to express the start, which is why it is incorrect.
+"Hasta" indicates an end point; here the start is meant, so it is incorrect.

-A specific ending point is missing for "hasta", which should be a clear hour or moment.
+A concrete end point is missing for "hasta", which should be a clear time or moment.

 2.

-Confusion in the time format; a clear and consistent format must be used.
+Confusion in the time format; a clear and consistent format should be used.

-The order is inverted; "desde" should indicate the start and "hasta" the end.
+The order is reversed; "desde" should indicate the start and "hasta" the end.

 3.

-Incorrect use of "hasta" to indicate the start and "desde" the end, which is wrong.
+Incorrect use of "hasta" to indicate the start and "desde" for the end, which is wrong.

-The preposition "hasta" is missing to properly define the ending point.
+The preposition "hasta" is missing to properly define the end point.

 4.

-The inverted order changes the meaning and is grammatically incorrect.
+The reversed order changes the meaning and is grammatically incorrect.

-Although common, the absence of "hasta" does not respect the rule taught to mark the full period.
+Although common, the absence of "hasta" does not respect the taught rule to mark the complete period.

-• Desde + [Starting Point]: Used to specify the beginning of a period or action.
+• Desde is used to specify the starting point of a period of time or action.

 Example: El curso de cocina ha sido muy interesante desde el primer día.

-• Hasta + [Ending Point]: Used to indicate the end of a period or action.
+• Hasta indicates the ending point of a period of time or action.

 Example: El instructor está en el taller hasta las 5.